tomquist/ReverseJson/README.md

 - Detects variadic types within arrays, even in sub structures
 - Detects nullability attributes, e.g. when a single occurrence of a property is null or a property is missing, the property is declared as Optional/Nullable
 - Generates parsing instructions for Swift and Objective-C
+- Converts any JSON data-structure into a simple schema which then can be modified/adjusted and be used to generate Swift/Objective-C code

 ## Usage